danfuzz/samizdat/blur/README.md

 around command substitution, which silently drops end-of-response newlines.
 It is possible to fix Blur, but at the time of this writing not considered worth the trouble.

+If a req (dependency) and target have exactly the same timestamp, Blur assumes that the target is up-to-date.
+Since timestamps have one-second (not sub-second) granularity, it is possible for a target to be undetectably out-of-date in some circular dependency situations.
+Of course, circular dependency is a bad idea.